 How is student loan consolidation different from refinancing?

 As a borrower, it’s important you understand the differences between student loan refinancing and student loan consolidation.

-Student loan consolidation: Consolidation is the process of combining your government loans so that you can make a single monthly payment.
-You can also extend the term of your loan, at the same interest rate.
+Student loan consolidation: Consolidation is the process of combining your loans so that you can make a single monthly payment, also known as a direct consolidation loan.
+You can also extend the term of your loan at the same interest rate.

 If you’re concerned about lowering your monthly loan payments, consolidation could be a good option for you.
 But remember, lowering your monthly payments could mean that you end up paying more in interest overall.